superfly/wordpress-image-optimizer/README.md

 2. Lazy-loads offscreen and hidden images (image tags AND background images)
 3. Sets `srcset` attributes on image tags for proper image sizing
 4. Sets `defer` attributes on `<script>` tags
+5. Stores assets in Fly's global cache, speeding your app up all over the world

 ## Try it yourself